ansys/pymapdl/doc/source/contributing.rst

 8. Create a list of all changes for the release.
 It is often helpful to leverage `GitHub's compare feature
    <https://github.com/pyansys/pymapdl/compare>`_ to see the
-   differences from the last tag and the `master` branch.
+   differences from the last tag and the `main` branch.
 Be sure to acknowledge new contributors by their GitHub username and place mentions where appropriate if a specific contributor is to thank for a new feature.